Wellbeing

 Putting It All Together

-Here’s a rough idea of a typical monthly budget for a student in Coventry.
-The picture below shows choosing an accommodation option that covers most bills for straightforward budgeting:
+Here’s a rough example of a typical monthly student budget in Coventry.
+The example below highlights how choosing accommodation with bills included can make budgeting simpler and more predictable:

 A comparison chart shows monthly student living expenses in Coventry city centre: £965 total for rent, bills, and coffee.
 Vita Student’s column lists all these items as "Included" in their service.

-Coventry truly offers a rewarding student experience without the prohibitive costs often associated with studying in the UK.
-By planning ahead and making informed choices, you can effectively manage your finances and fully enjoy your time here.
+Coventry offers a rewarding student experience without the high costs often associated with studying in the UK.
+By planning ahead and making informed choices, you can manage your finances effectively and enjoy everything the city has to offer.